BridgetAdeyemi/HealthGuard/README.md

 Health Guard aims to streamline access to healthcare services, making it easier for users to manage their health online.
 The collaboration between the development team and UI/UX designers ensured that the website provides a user-friendly experience while maintaining the functionality necessary for medical services.

 **Live Demo**
-Checkout the live version of the project here
+Checkout the live version of the project here  health-guard-rho.vercel.app